pyyupsk/windots/README.md

 - **Permissions**: Ensure you are running PowerShell as Administrator if some parts of the script require elevated permissions.
 - **Dependencies**: Check that Git and PowerShell are properly installed and available in your system's PATH.

+### 🛠️ Contributing

+Contributions are welcome!
+If you'd like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new feature branch (`git checkout -b feature-branch`).
+3. Make your changes and test thoroughly.
+4. Submit a pull request.

 ## 📬 Contact

 For any questions, suggestions, or feedback, feel free to reach out: